What is OEM Unlocking in Android? How to enable it?

 Android smartphones are full of features and functionality.
 But in order to keep users from messing up with the default apps and settings, the Android manufacturer keeps some settings hidden from the User.

-OEM unlock lets the user unlock all the settings and functions on Android phone in order to use it at its full potentials.
+OEM unlock lets the user unlock all the settings and functions on an Android phone in order to use it at its full potential.
 OEM unlock lets you customize and access all the features currently unavailable to users.

 What is OEM Unlocking

-In a nutshell, Unlocking the OEM on android allows you to use the Android phone beyond the limitations.
-But, remember unlocking the EOM on Android will void the warranty.
+In a nutshell, unlocking the OEM on Android allows you to use the Android phone beyond its limitations.
+But remember, unlocking the OEM on Android will void the warranty.

 Advantages of OEM Unlock on Android